 - 1st there are more than 50 V (Variable) gene segments, more than 25 D (Diversity) gene segments and 6 J (Joining) gene segments.
 Now, just think if recombination occurs between these, just how many combinations there can be.

 - Even more if the recombination is occurring randomly between H and L chains.

-- TdT(terminal deoxynucleotidyl transferase), a DNA polymerase, randomly inserts nucleotides to V(D)J gene segments during recombination.
+- Even even more if there is a DNA polymerase called TdT (terminal deoxynucleotidyl transferase) that randomly inserts nucleotides to V(D)J gene segments during recombination (A#2).

 - First, any of the D and J genes are going to join together.